Swift Networks Knowledge Base

 Handsets requiring a Micro SIM include the Galaxy S5, Galaxy Note 4, Xperia Z2, LG G3, Lumia 535 and Moto G (both 3G and 4G versions).

-Handsets requiring a Nano SIM include the iPhone 6, Galaxy S6, iPhone 5s, iPhone 5c, HTC One M9 and Xperia Z3.
+Handsets requiring a Nano SIM include the iPhone 7, iPhone 6, Galaxy S6, iPhone 5s, iPhone 5c, HTC One M9 and Xperia Z3.
 You might need to change the size of your SIM card when upgrading to a handset which uses Nano SIM.
 You can order a nano SIM from us when ordering your new phone service, or order a replacement card if you upgrade your handset.

 From left to right: Standard SIM, Micro SIM and Nano SIM.
 Picture adapted from Wikipedia (CC-licensed).